psu13/arxiv-psu/README.md

-This is mostly an archive of arxiv papers that I reformatted to look nicer.
+This is mostly an archive of arxiv papers that I reformatted to look nicer, and related support files that make that easier.

 But, there are also a few other things typed from scratch: